 Boys are not permitted to wear earrings or studs anywhere on the body.
-Girls are permitted to wear 2 small stud earrings in each ear.
+Girls are permitted to wear 2 small stud earrings in each ear (no hoops or dangles).
 Boys and girls are permitted to wear one necklace with a cross or religious medal, or a plain gold or silver chain.
-One watch is allowed.
+One simple watch is allowed (NO Smart devices).
 No other jewelry is permitted (no rings or bracelets).
 St. Francis Xavier Catholic School is not responsible for lost jewelry.